Conditions

 Example

-Assuming no conditions_logic is specified at the level, the following couple of conditions check if an order is tagged as dropship and contains at least a line item whose SKU code starts with TSHIRT.
+Assuming no conditions_logic is specified at the rule level, the following couple of conditions check if an order is tagged as dropship and contains at least a line item whose SKU code starts with TSHIRT.
 The matching line items are grouped as tshirts so that the related actions (that will be triggered only if both conditions are satisfied) can be applied only to the line items that matches the second condition:

 "conditions": [